 6. My heels are cracked and dry; I’m losing hair

-The thyroid is not only a metabolic superstar, it also shares responsibility for healthy skin, hair and nails.
+The thyroid is not only a metabolic superstar, but it also shares responsibility for healthy skin, hair and nails.
 Dry, cracked skin — especially cracked heels — is an indicator that your thyroid isn’t as efficient as it should be.
-Hair loss, particularly for women on the crown of their heads can also indicate hormone imbalance.
+Hair loss, particularly for women on the crown of their heads can also indicate a hormone imbalance.

 7. I have terrible afternoon sugar cravings

 Your adrenal glands are responsible for telling your body to release stored fat for fuel, particularly as the afternoon drags on.
 When that doesn’t happen, blood sugar drops and your body signals you to eat something that has quick, easy energy — sugar and simple carbs.
-But it’s a vicious cycle because those foods don’t provide energy very long.
+But it’s a vicious cycle because those foods don’t provide energy for very long.
 A fast metabolism, however, can regulate blood sugar to give you energy all day, without sudden drops.